Michelin star restaurants Manchester: The complex history between the food guide and the northern city

 What does it mean to be in the Michelin Guide?

 Michelin stars are a rating system used by the Michelin Guide to determine the quality of a restaurant.
-According to the guide’s current specifications, one Michelin star signifies 'a very good restaurant', two represents 'excellent cooking that is worth a detour' and three stars means 'exceptional cuisine that is worth a special journey'.
+According to the guide’s current specifications, one Michelin star signifies 'high quality cooking that's worth a stop', two represents 'excellent cooking that is worth a detour' and three stars means 'exceptional cuisine that is worth a special journey'.

 Can you be awarded four Michelin stars?

 There is often confusion surrounding just how many Michelin stars it is possible for a restaurant to receive.
-However, the highest accolade that Michelin currently awards is three stars.
+However, the highest accolade that Michelin currently awards is three stars, though it is possible to hold three Michelin stars and a green star.

 Do you apply for a Michelin star?